 At 5.50pm, the Titanic's course was changed to almost due west after reaching a way-point at "The Corner", 42 N 47 W. Actually the Titanic seemed to have slightly overshot the mark.
 This should have been done about 30 minutes earlier but the delay eventually put the ship about 4 or 5 miles south of her anticipated course.
 We do not know why this is as Smith did not share his reasoning with any of the other officers.
 Or, if he did, they neglected to mention the reason later on.
 It is sometimes stated that this delayed course change was due to the "Baltic's" ice warning, which was only a few miles to the north of the original track.
 This reason does not bear examination, as the "safety margin" was still miniscule.
 The Baltic reported field ice, spread over an unspecified area and the extra margin of a few miles was practically trivial.
 After all, given the anticipated drift in the area, the ice could easily have impinged upon the Titanic's route by the time she reached that longitude.
 In summary, the tiny deviation from the true course is almost insignificant.

-Immediately upon arriving on the bridge for his watch at 6pm, Lightoller directed 6th Officer Moody to let him know what time they should reach the vicinity of ice.
+Some time after Moody came on duty at 8pm, Lightoller directed the 6th Officer to let him know what time they should reach the vicinity of ice.
 After 30 or 45 minutes, Moody reported back, "About 11 o'clock."
 Lightoller claimed that he too had performed some mental calculations and decided that the time would be about 9.30 based on the only Marconigram that he had seen, from the "Caronia" (Lightoller at first said that he had calculated this before Moody had given him his time, but later corrected this saying that he had done so between 7 and 8pm).
 Lightoller did not correct Moody or ask him to repeat his calculations as the junior officer was busy "with some calculations, probably stellar calculations or bearings" and thought that he had used a different message, or messages than the one he had seen.
 However, the 2nd officer did not know what these could be as he had seen no other Marconigrams.
 Lightoller's memory must be faulty if he thought Moody was busy with position-related calculations before 7pm as the star sightings were not made until 7.30 - which the 2nd officer performed, with Pitman's help.

 Although 3rd Officer Pitman claims not to have talked to Lightoller between 6 and 8pm (when Pitman retired until midnight), he did recall a conversation, or a remark "amongst themselves" of the ice situation.
 Pitman's memory is frustratingly vague.
 The conversation (or remark) might have been about 8 o'clock, but he could not remember exactly when or who else was involved.
 He was not interested and had nothing to say in the matter, he said.
 But there is one salient piece of information he did remember - that they should be in the vicinity of ice in Murdoch's watch.
 Did this information come from Moody, via whatever route?
 It would tie in with his estimate of 11pm.
 When asked about this in London at the British Inquiry, Pitman said he could not recollect speaking with any of his "brother officers" with reference to the position of icebergs but did not think, or did not remember a discussion about meeting ice that night.
 This may be literally true if Pitman's US evidence is true; he was so disinterested he played no part in any conversation.
 He was busy with his other work and made no enquiries about ice, simply accepting that the icebergs marked on the chart was quite sufficient.